fennec-lang/fennec/docs/design.md

   - special guard (type? construct? trait?) would force the lifetime to extend to the entire scope
     - rust doing this for anything that implements `Drop` is a mistake
   - [Explicit separation between liveness scope and referential scope](https://haibane-tenshi.github.io/rust-reborrowing/), maybe?
+  - explicit re-borrow, including "shared that is guaranteed to be single, to exclusive"

 ### Synchronization